 Summer nights call for carefree meals.
 I want to make your life simpler and dinners effortless.
 This salad is seriously a breeze and I hope you enjoy it!

 If you make this fresh corn and tomato salad recipe from Delightful Mom Food I would love to see your creations and share it!
-Follow along with me on INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE and TWITTER and tag me to be featured and for more recipe inspiration!
+Follow along with me on INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE and TWITTER to be featured and for more recipe inspiration!
 And don't forget to rate the recipe in the recipe area and leave a comment below!

 Lemony Corn and Tomato Salad